 Barbara Kingsolver was born in 1955 in Annapolis, Maryland, and grew up in rural Kentucky.
 She counts among her most important early influences: the Bookmobile, a large family vegetable garden, the surrounding fields and woods, and parents who were tolerant of nature study (anything but snakes and mice could be kept in the house), but intolerant of TV.
-Her most recent books include The Lacuna (2009), and Animal, Vegetable, Miracle: A Year of Food Life (2007).
+She is the author of over ten New York Times bestsellers, and her most recent book is Demon Copperhead (2022).
 Her books have been translated into more than two dozen languages, and have been adopted into the core literature curriculum in high schools and colleges throughout the United States.
 She has contributed to more than fifty literary anthologies.
 Kingsolver was named one the most important writers of the 20th Century by Writers Digest.
-In 2000 she received the National Humanities Medal, the highest honor for service through the arts in the United States.
+In 2000 she received the National Humanities Medal, the highest honor for service through the arts in the United States, and she is the founder of the PEN/Bellwether prize.

 IT ALL STARTS with the weather.
 Comes a day when summer finally gives in to the faintest freshet of chill and a slim new light and just like that, you’re gone.
 Continue reading